 Building a strong online reputation is one of the biggest challenges for any business.
-Even newbies want their online reputation to match that of a“brick and mortar.”
-It takes years for an organization to build their online image and seconds to demolish it.
+Even newbies want their online reputation to match that of a “brick and mortar.”
+No matter how many tips one receives, it can take years for an organization to build their online reputation.

 So, what are the major sources of creating online reputation?
 Social media platforms and online review sites like Yelp, Yellow Pages, etc. are your online reputation builders that are visited by millions of people before making any decision.